-Visiting: Bow Creek Recreation Area provides many opportunities for the public to experience the Missouri National Recreational River.
-The property includes a mix of wetlands, grasslands, riparian cottonwood forest, and mesic-bur oak forest.
+Bow Creek Recreation Area provides many opportunities for the public to experience a part of the Missouri National Recreational River.
+The 205-acre property includes a mix of wetlands, grasslands, riparian cottonwood forest, and mesic-bur oak forest.
 Rock and sediment exposures along the Missouri River reveal past geologic events.
-The property has abundant wildlife, ranging from migratory songbirds to resident whitetail deer and wild turkey.
+A mowed grass trail is planned for the property to loop through these environments.
+In the restored prairie, look for dragonflies and butterflies.
+In the cottonwood and oak forests, watch for wildlife sign including resident whitetail deer and turkey.

-Restoration: Biologists are working to restore areas of Bow Creek Recreation Area that have succumbed to native and non-native plant species.
-Of particular interest, the NPS converted 30 acres of farmland into native prairie, cut and treated all Russian olive trees, and has removed several thousand native, eastern red cedar trees from the floodplain and historic bluff land prairie.
+The national park converted 30 acres of farmland into native prairie.
+Some of the restoration activities included cut and treated Russian olive trees, removal of native-invasive eastern red cedar trees from the floodplain and historic bluff land prairie.

 Prairie grasslands once dominated the region.
 Grasses that could reach almost 10-feet high, such as Big Bluestem, can be found here.
 Songbirds like Nebraska's state bird the Western Meadowlark thrive in this environment while others such as the Dickcissel and Red-Winged Blackbird use the prairie grasses for nesting.

 The tributary of Bow Creek was named after the Maha Native American, Petit Arc.
 The name, given by French traders, means Little Bow.
 Petit Arc founded a nearby town after a disagreement with Chief Black Bird that split the tribe apart until Petit Arc's death.